Project Two to Quit

 Project Beyond Cue Reactivity

 The goal of this research study is to learn more about how smokers’ and non-smokers’ brains respond to visual stimuli.
 This study is currently recruiting Non-Smokers from the community.
 This study is supported by grant number 1R01DA032581-01A1from the National Institute on Drug Abuse to Francesco Versace.

 The goal of this research study is to learn more about how nicotine may affect attention and emotions.
-This study is currently recruiting Smokers who are not interested in quitting.
+This study is currently recruiting Smokers who are not interested in quitting and Never Smokers.
 This study is supported by an independently-reviewed competitive grant supported by Pfizer (Global Research Award for Nicotine Dependence) awarded to Francesco Versace.